cdevroe/unmark-chrome/README.md

 * Go To `chrome://extensions` in Chrome.
 * Check the `Developer Mode` checkbox.
-* Click the button that says `Load unpacked extension`.
+* Click the button that says `Load unpacked extension...`.
 * Choose the location of your code.